 The TinyDB component stores data in a database located directly on the Android device.
 This is appropriate for personal-use apps that don't need to share data among users.
-For instance, many people might download the No Texting While Driving app, but there's no need for the various people using the app to share their custom responses with others.
+For instance, many people might install the No Texting While Driving app, but there's no need for the various people using the app to share their custom responses with others.

-Of course, many apps do share data: think of Facebook, Twitter, and popular multiuser games such as Words with Friends.
-For such data-sharing apps, the database must live on the Web, not the device.
-The MakeQuiz/TakeQuiz apps from Chapter 10 provide another example: a person on one phone creates a quiz and stores it in a web database so that a person on another phone can load the quiz and take it.
+Of course, many apps do share data: think of Facebook, Twitter, and multiuser games.
+For such data-sharing apps, the database must reside on the Web, not the device, so that different app users can communicate with it and access its information.

 TinyWebDB is the web counterpart to TinyDB.
-It allows you to write apps that store data on the Web, using a StoreValue/GetValue protocol similar to that of TinyDB.
+With it, you can write apps that store data on the Web, using a StoreValue/GetValue protocol similar to that of TinyDB.

-By default, the TinyWebDB component stores data using a web database set up by the App Inventor team and accessible at http://appinvtinywebdb.appspot.com.
-That website contains a database and "serves" (responds to) web requests for storing and retrieving data.
+By default, the TinyWebDB component stores data by using a web database set up by the App Inventor team and accessible at http://appinvtinywebdb.appspot.com.
+That website contains a database and serves (responds to) web requests for storing and retrieving data.
 The site also provides a human-readable web interface that a database administrator (you) can use to examine the data stored there.